FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R3

-Please make sure that you have gone through the following tutorials before you continue on this tutorial
+Please make sure that you have gone through the following tutorials before you continue on this tutorial.

 ..
 L4